Amber Sciligo, Ph.D.

 Manager of Science Programs

-Outside of his professional endeavors, Elias manages a small multi-species rotational grazing system, including a flock of laying hens and sheep, demonstrating his dedication to sustainable farming practices.
-He also enjoys hiking, playing volleyball, and watching TV with his family.
+Outside of his professional role, Dr. Miller manages a small, multi-species rotational grazing system that includes laying hens and sheep in the Southern Tier of New York.
+He relishes any opportunity to be outside, including during the busy lambing season.
+He also enjoys hiking, playing volleyball, and couch time with his family.

 CONTACT: emiller@organic-center.org